-Texts edited and adapted by Julie Bellemare, 2023 Original texts by Diane Dufour, Catherine Paradis and France Dionne, 2013
+Texts edited and adapted by Julie Bellemare et Julie Payot, 2025 Original texts by Diane Dufour, Catherine Paradis and France Dionne, 2013

 Only official documents (collective agreements and other labour legislation) are the actual sources of law.
 In case of disparity between this guide and official texts, the latter shall take precedence.